IMOS - Glossary

 Lighter: A general name for a broad, usually flat-bottomed barge, frequently used in loading or discharging a larger vessel at anchor.

-Lightering: The act of discharging cargo into a lighter or barge offshore, usually so that the vessel that has been lightered can get into a shallow berth.
+Lightering: The act of discharging cargo into a lighter or barge offshore.
 See the Lightering module.

 Lightering Area: See Lightering Port.